The Rise of the West Yorkshire Wool Trade

 Cloth making in Britain existed from at least the Bronze age (2000BC to 650 BC), when plant fibres, such as wild flax, nettle or hemp, were woven into fine textiles for personal use.
 A 3000 year old submerged village in the Cambridgeshire fens has recently given up a wealth of information about Bronze Age weaving.
 Researchers unearthed the oldest perfectly preserved examples of fine plant-based textiles in the UK, complete with the tools that made them.
 Co-existing with this skill, was the beginning of weaving with wool.

 Wool is warm, its natural oiliness provides protection from wet weather and wool was not only to change the fortunes of the people of the West Riding, but also to change the English language.
-It introduced terms like “dyed in the wool”, “spinning yarns” and “losing the thread” ; people could be “fleeced”, “cloth-eared”, or “sheepish” and some families had “black sheep” in them who might “pull the wool over your eyes” and you could be “on tenterhooks”.
+It introduced terms like “dyed in the wool”, “spinning yarns” and “losing the thread” ; people could be “fleeced”, “cloth-eared”, or “sheepish” and some families had “black sheep” in them who might “pull the wool over your eyes” and you could be “on tenterhooks” wondering what they would do next.
 Sheep provided wool, sheepskin, leather, horn, milk and cheese, meat and parchment.
 They require less feed, and less space than cattle.
 What was not to like?

 Anglo Saxons